 - Psychotherapy – this is a long-term Complex Trauma treatment tool that requires trust, transparency, and regularly scheduled sessions.
 Psychotherapy involves an investigation of the mind of sorts, where a professional will help you rummage through your thoughts and identify – and deal with – your greatest fears and neurosis.
 They can also teach you to cope with possible triggers.

 - Group Therapy – Sometimes, the only way to really accept your condition fully is to see how others have dealt with similar problems in their life.
 Group therapy exists to provide a space for PTSD-strugglers to express themselves.
 If you ever felt the need to say anything at all, this is the place.

 - Medication – In extreme cases, before the healing process can begin, damage control is more important and pressing.
 Some trauma develops into severe depression and anxiety – anti-anxiety medication can then be prescribed to beat back at the symptoms.

-We make you no promises of a perfect, normal life, or that undergoing trauma treatment suddenly reverses the event that caused it all to begin with.
+We make you no promises of a perfect, normal life, or that undergoing Complex Trauma treatment suddenly reverses the event that caused it all to begin with.
 We’re not going to sugarcoat things for you – the road to eliminating your symptoms will be hard, too.
 But what we can say, and say with confidence, is that with us things are going to get better for you.
 They’re going to get just a bit better, every single day.

 Complex trauma is different from trauma by a degree of frequency, rather than sheer severity.
 Instead of the breaking dam that is PTSD, complex trauma could be described as the cascading waterfall that occurs afterward – one serious psychological marring after the other, a rapid fire deterioration of a person’s ability to live life without constantly being haunted by imagery, memories, and pain.